 The food itself is reminiscent of homemade food.
 My favorite dishes were creamy soups, meatballs, turkey sandwiches, and garden salads.
 And, of course, the bakery!
 There is a dessert after every meal.
 Three times a day!
 They taste so good that you will not be able to skip them.

-If you have some activities scheduled during a meal hour or plan to explore fall Foliage in Catskills, they will wrap you your meal and have it picnic ready!
+If you have some activities scheduled during a meal hour or plan to explore fall Foliage in Catskills, they will wrap your meal and have it picnic ready!
 We took our food to go a few times while exploring or when Matthew was napping.
 It is a very convenient and considerate option.

 Things To Do at The Winter Clove Inn

 Winter Clove Inn is equipped with amenities to make your stay enjoyable.
 There is something for everyone to do, from the golf course, bowling alley, indoor and outdoor heated swimming pools, and a game room to a kid’s playground, bonfires, and more.
-Call the hotel before your check-in to inquire what amenities are open during your visit.
-It is also very conveniently located close to Windham and Hunter mountains, making it an excellent location for winter getaways to satisfy your skiing needs.
+Call the hotel before your check-in to inquire about what amenities are open during your visit.
+It is also conveniently located close to Windham and Hunter mountains, making it an excellent location for winter getaways to satisfy your skiing needs.

-We most enjoyed the bonfire-filled evenings, hotel trails on their property (there are plenty!), and relaxing on the front porch while Matthew ran around.
+We enjoyed the bonfire-filled evenings, hotel trails on their property (there are plenty!), and relaxing on the front porch while Matthew ran around.
 In addition to many on-site activities, the Winter Clove Inn is conveniently located near some of the most popular tourist attractions.
 Check out the hotel website to find more activities to do in Catskills.

 Staying at the Winter Clove means experiencing nature and outdoor activities at their best.
 Bonfire evenings were one of our favorites.